Omar Craddock

+Craddock served a 20 month competition ban from 2020 to 2022 following an anti-doping regulation violation relating to missed tests.

 Career

 Early life

 Raised in Killeen, Texas, he attended Killeen High School and enjoyed basketball, American football and baseball.
 He began to achieve good marks in the triple jump in 2008 – his best that year was 15.53 m, which brought him second at the AAU Junior Olympic Games.
 He was also the state champion in the event in 2008.